vhaghani26/epigenerate/SLURM/README.md

 #### Flags to use when submitting jobs

-We can use a number of different flags to specify resources we want from Slurm:
+We can use a number of different flags to specify resources we want from SLURM:
 * the **partition** we would like to use for our job––this will also entail the _priority_ in which our job is submitted (priorities can be high, medium or low).
 We can request a partition by using the following flag: `-p <name_of_partition>`.
 Our class allocation on farm has the following partitions:
     * parallel nodes names: `high2`, `med2`, `low2` - good for disk/compute intensive jobs, like mapping and RNAseq
         * 24 nodes with 64 CPUs and 256GB ram